mr-shaheer/mr-shaheer/README.md

 ## 🎯 Future Vision

-I am building toward a future where AI systems evolve into Digital FTEs (Full-Time Employees)—not merely assistants, but autonomous contributors embedded within organizational workflows.
+I am building toward a future where AI systems evolve into Digital FTEs (Full-Time Employees)—not just assistants, but autonomous contributors deeply embedded within organizational workflows.

 My goal is to design ecosystems of intelligent agents that can: